QuickNS/aad-authorize-third-party/Readme.md

 ### Example: using requester ID as the resource identifier

 This API call is meant to list Files that belong to a particular entity in a multi-tenant environment.
-In this REST API, we use the `app_id` as the resource identifier, meaning that we will only ever retrieve files owned by that entity.
+In this REST API, we use the `appid` contained in the token as the resource identifier, meaning that we will only ever retrieve files owned by that entity.

 ```bash
 GET https://<base_url>/api/v1/Files